FaisalTamanoJr/Class-Notes/pages/GEETHIC - Lesson 3.md

 		- ### [[hedonism|Hedonistic]] forms of utilitarianism
 			- This form of utilitarianism believes that pleasure is the only intrinsic good.
 			- Its best form is represented by the ethical views of [[Jeremy Bentham]] and [[John Stuart Mill]]
 				- Believes in the concept of utility, or the [[greatest happiness principle]], which sees the promotion of happiness (intended pleasure and absence of pain) as good and its opposition (pain and lack of pleasure) as bad.
+The morally good action is either the one that results to the greatest amount of pleasure or the one that results to the least amount of pain
 				- **Bentham’s** views emphasizes the **quantitative** differences among the types of pleasures; thus, it is called as [[quantitative hedonistic utilitarianism]] or [[quantitative utilitarianism]].
 					- It **does not** distinguish mental and physical pleasures
 					- Bentham came up with a set of criteria called the [[calculus of felicity]] or [[hedonistic calculus]] to compute which pleasure one ought to choose.
 These includes the following: